Pro/exchange-catchall/README.md

 This Receive Agent is fully tested under Exchange 2010 SP3 with Windows Server 2008 R2.

-There's also a version for Exchange 2010 without any Service Packs installed.
+There's are also compiled versions for no Service Pack, SP1 and SP2 installed.

 ### Exchange 2007